mcfilib/filib.github.io/posts/2015-07-19-using-loggly-on-elastic-beanstalk.md

     command: /tmp/loggly_config.sh
 ```

-This YAML file downloads Loggly's own Python configuration script and
+This YAML file downloads Loggly's own syslog configuration script and
-configures your container to send logs based on the environment
+sets up your container to send your system logs to Loggly.
+You can
-variables you've set.
-You can audit this script at
+audit this script at
 [loggly/install-script](https://github.com/loggly/install-script/blob/master/configure-syslog.py).

+## Wrap Up

+Re-deploy your app to Elastic Beanstalk and watch as your logs begin
+appearing in Loggly.